dylanrandle/ac299_website/index.md

 b) transferring to a slightly different system.
 We are in the early days of these methods but I am excited by our group's progress.

+*Disclaimer*: we are still working on a paper so the code is private.
+However, if you would like to see the Python code implementing these methods, please email me: dylanrandle@g.harvard.edu.

 # Starting Out: Navier-Stokes

 Leveraging Sondak's expertise in the Navier-Stokes equations of fluid flow, I developed